gretchenfrage/upl-minecraft/README.md

    to 2 or blocks will look like crap from far away.
 4. In minecraft, go to `Options > Video Settings` and adjust `GUI Scale` to your preference.
+5. If your computer doesn't have powerful graphics, it can help to turn the video settings down in general, such as setting particles to minimal and graphics quality to lowest.

 #### Optional: GLSL Shaders